 I started getting traffic to a post I wrote last December from Scoop.It.
 As explained in my post 17 Reasons High Page Views Should Make You Panic, I always click an unknown link to see where my traffic is coming from in order to repeat the cause of my page views.

 When I clicked, it, I saw that someone has curated my article How You Can Immediately Overcome Writer’s Block [37 Ways].

-As can be seen from the screenshot, my the potential for exposure at Scoop.It is massive.
-Also, by clicking the green “Scoop.It” button, other people can rescoop my article as well leading for the potential to even greater exposure.
+As can be seen from the screenshot, my potential for exposure at Scoop.It is massive.
+Also, by clicking the green “Scoop.It” button, other people can rescoop my article as well leading to the potential to even greater exposure.